simonmichael/hledger/hledger-lib/hledger_journal.m4.md

   a    0 ==  $1
 ```

-Unfortunately, as of now, there is no way to specify that an account
-contains exactly values of multiple commodities.
-Until and unless that
+It's not yet possible to make a complete assertion about a balance that has multiple commodities.
-capability is added, the best workaround is to isolate each commodity
+One workaround is to isolate each commodity into its own subaccount:
-into individual subaccounts:

 ``` {.journal}
 2013/1/1